mycolorway/simditor-livemd/README.md

 simditor-markdown
 =================

-a Simditor plugin for Markdown
+a markdown plugin for Simditor